Click Here to join our 30 day challenge to learn Hiragana

 Apps for Learning Hiragana

-If you are just getting started with learning Hiragana – you may be thinking that it is easier to learn with an App.
+If you are just getting started with learning Hiragana, you may think that it is easier to learn with an App.

-Apps are convenient and easy to take with you to practice using while you are out and about – however we also suggest that you do take some time to physically write the characters as it will cement them in your brain.
+Apps are convenient and easy to take with you to practice using while you are out and about.
+However, we also suggest that you take some time to physically write the characters, as it will cement them in your brain.

-That being said – there are several apps that we recommend for being fun and easy to use.
+That being said, we recommend several apps for being fun and easy to use.

 Learn Hiragana & Katakana with Dr. Moku